gburd/sparsemap/README.md

 metadata).
 In such cases, other compression schemes are more efficient (i.e. http://lemire.me/blog/archives/2008/08/20/the-mythical-bitmap-index/).

-This library was originally created for hamsterdb [http://hamsterdb.com] in C++ and then translated to C99 code by Greg Burd <greg@burd.me>.
+This library was originally created for [hamsterdb](http://hamsterdb.com) in C++ and then translated to C and further improved by Greg Burd <greg@burd.me>
+for use in LMDB and OpenLDAP.